morrownr/USB-WiFi/home/FAQ.md

 reboot or unload btusb

-connect the AXML to an USB2 port or a USB2 hub
+connect the AXML to a USB2 port or a USB2 hub

 Now dmesg should print this: